Apollys/PoEDynamicLootFilter/Readme.md

 Once you have the requirements, follow these steps to setup DLF:

 1. Download any [FilterBlade](https://www.filterblade.xyz/) loot filter (you can leave it in your Downloads directory).
-2. Download this repository anywhere on your PC.
+2. Download this repository anywhere on your PC (Click the green "Code" drop-down menu in the top right, then click "Download ZIP", and extract it anywhere).
-3. Open this PoEDynamicLootFilter directory in command prompt, and run `python setup.py`.

-Once this is complete, double click `dynamic_loot_filter.ahk` to launch PoE DLF.
+3. Double click `dynamic_loot_filter.ahk` to launch PoE DLF (setup is integrated into the GUI).

 ## In-Game Usage